What We Do

 Over 300,000 people come into contact with North Carolina’s criminal justice system every year, and are over 10 times more likely to be a person of color than a white person.
 The collateral consequences of even one conviction are devastating.
 If a parent is incarcerated for any reason, their children are deeply traumatized by the separation.
 While incarcerated, people are routinely physically, mentally, and sexually abused, leaving scars of trauma that remain with them the rest of their lives.
 After release, even a nonviolent conviction can cause someone to fail a routine background check, making it immeasurably harder for them to find a job, somewhere to live, or return to school to improve their lives.

 The Carolina Justice Policy Center seeks to stand with this underserved and marginalized population, and actively respond to their most pressing needs.
-You are invited to learn more about our current projects to support the justice-involved community at the links below.
+You are invited to learn more about the current ways we support the justice-involved community at the links below.

 Bail Reform and Litigation